gilgoldzweig/Gencycler/README.md

 # Gencycler

-### Gencycler is a compile time annotation processor, that writes the RecyclerView adapter code for you.
+### Gencycler is a compile time annotation processor,
+that generate your RecyclerView adapter with a thread-safe accessing mechanism.

+Gencycler eliminates The

 The adapter gives you a thread-safe way to access the elements just like a list.
 It does that by using extension functions like add, in(contains), remove, and much more(Look below to see full function list)